William Wailes

 William Wailes (1808–1881) was the proprietor of one of England's largest and most prolific stained glass workshops.

+At Saltwell is a street named for him, William Wailes Walk, which is where Saltwell Park and his estate is located.

 Life and career

-Wailes was born and grew up in Newcastle on Tyne, England's centre of domestic glass and bottle manufacturing.
+Wailes was born and grew up in Newcastle upon Tyne, England's centre of domestic glass and bottle manufacturing.
 His first business was as a grocer and tea merchant.
 However, his artistic talent and practical skills led him to set up a small kiln in the backyard of his premises.
 He made and fired small decorative enamels which were sold in his shop.

 In 1830 he went to Germany to study stained glass design and production under Mayer of Munich.
 In 1838 he set up his own stained glass studio to design and manufacture windows and in 1841 the business began producing its own glass.